-Strategy Action Steps Key Performance Indicators To expand the number of high quality end-of-trip bicycle facilities in the county-wide region to create a Metro network of bike-transit centers. a) Evaluate locations at Metro facilities where additional bicycle parking is needed. b) Prepare update of the Metro Bicycle Parking Plan to reflect current priorities. c) Submit annual bicycle parking report to the Metro Streets and Freeways Subcommittee highlighting program benefits. d) Promote bicycle parking facilities within all local jurisdictions and at bus and rail hubs. e) Pursue creative financing partnerships, as well as traditional methods, for funding capital investment and operating costs for bicycle parking facilities at regional transit hubs and other locations. a) Prepare annually. b) Update report by July 2007. c) Present annually. d) On-going. e) On-going.
-To expand and improve the efficiency and safety of the Metro Bicycle Locker Program and other bicycle parking facilities. a) Initiate a secure bicycle parking system that allows for both reserved and on-demand lockers, and study the feasibility of using space-efficient solutions such as unattended bicycle cages or other options at stations with limited space. b) Evaluate emerging technologies for uniform access control and membership management systems. c) Develop a flexible bike parking pricing structure for bicycle lockers or bicycle stations. d) Encourage bike-transit centers in the design of new parking facilities. e) Improve security of bicycle parking. a) On-going - Implement and evaluate demonstration project at N. Hollywood for applicability elsewhere in the system by December 2006. b) On-going. c) Update pricing structure in FY07. d) On-going. e) Regularly meet with sheriffs to discuss and improve security of bicycle parking at Metro stations.
+Strategy Ac tion Steps Key Performance Indicators To expand the num end-of-trip bicycle countywide region network of bike-tra to create a Metro b) Evaluate locations at Metro facilities where additional bicycle parking is needed.
+Prepare update of the Metro Bicycle Parking Plan to reflect current priorities.
+Submit annual bicycle parking report to the Metro Streets and Freeways Subcommittee highlighting program benefits.
+Promote bicycle parking facilities within all local jurisdictions and at bus and rail hubs.
+Pursue creative financing partnerships, as well as traditional methods, for funding capital investment and operating costs for bicycle parking facilities at regional transit hubs and other locations. a) Prepare annually. b) Update report by July 2007. c) Present annually. d) On-going. e) On-going. prove the efficiency a) Metro Bicycle Locker r bicycle parking b) c) d) e) Initiate a secure bicycle parking system that allows for both reserved and on-demand lockers, and study the feasibility of using space-efficient solutions such as unattended bicycle cages or other options at stations with limited space.
+Evaluate emerging technologies for uniform access control and membership management systems.
+Develop a flexible bike parking pricing structure for bicycle lockers or bicycle stations.
+Encourage bike-transit centers in the design of new parking facilities.
+Improve security of bicycle parking. a) On-going - Implement and evaluate demonstration project at N. Hollywood for applicability elsewhere in the system by December 2006. b) On-going. c) Update pricing structure in FY07. d) On-going. e) Regularly meet with sheriffs to discuss and improve security of bicycle parking at Metro stations.

-Strategy Action Steps Key Performance Indicators 3.
-To implement bicycle parking and management system. design a) Install bicycle racks in close proximity to station entrances and transit stops to increase rack use. b) Bicycle lockers should be located as close as the nearest car parking space at Park-and-Ride lots. c) Canopies (shelter) should be provided over bicycl parking wherever possible. d) Implement a consistent color, signage, and identification scheme for bicycle parking. e) Select an operating system for Metro that will simplify administration and facilitate multi-lingua and customer-friendly access.
-4. To encourage bicycle facilitie commercial, business, and jo development projects around nt provision of bicycle parking and other amenities, b) Prepare bicycle parking guidelines and design for Joint Development Projects.
+Str ategy Action Steps Key Performance Indicators 3.
+To implement bicycle parking design and management system. a) b) c) d) e) Install bicycle racks in close proximity to station entrances and transit stops to increase rack use.
+Bicycle lockers should be located as close as the nearest car parking space at Park-and-Ride lots.
+Canopies (shelter) should be provided over bicycle parking wherever possible.
+Implement a consistent color, signage, and identification scheme for bicycle parking.
+Select an operating system for Metro that will simplify administration and facilitate multi-lingual and customer-friendly access. a-d) e) Develop design guidance in the Bicycle Parking Plan that can be revised as needed.
+Prepare a locker management RFP for implementation in FY07.
+4. To encourage bicycle facilities in commercial, business, and joint development projects around transit. a) b) c) Encourage cities to adopt ordinances requiring the provision of bicycle parking and other amenities, such as shower and locker facilities.
+Require space for bicycle parking in all Metro Joint Development projects by adding language and changing documents to existing templates.
+Encourage wayfinding signage to bicycle parking and other facilities. a) b) c) d) Provide cities with copies of model ordinances.
+Prepare bicycle parking guidelines and design for Joint Development Projects.
+Coordinate with Metro's Joint Development staff by September 2006.
+Discuss in bicycle design workshops.